jackwarner/wordpress-starter/README.md

 # start the website at localhost:8080
 docker-compose up -d && docker-compose logs -f wordpress

+# stop the website
+docker-compose stop

+# ssh in to running wordpress site
+docker exec -it example_wordpress_1 /bin/bash
+(where example_wordpress_1 matches the services in your docker-compose.yml)
 ```

 **NOTE:** If you run on MacOS with Docker in VirtualBox, you will want to forward the port by